figgiee/Omnidex/FinalProject_Proposal.md

 **Phase 2: Rust Backend \- Database Integration**

-**Goal:** Integrate the Rust backend with a local SQLite database
+**Goal:** Integrate the Rust backend with a local SQLite database.

-.
 Implement the AssetRepository methods (add, update, get, delete assets, scan history) to persist data.

 * **Learning/Figure Out:** SQL database interactions in Rust, error handling for database operations.
 * **Deliverable:** A Rust backend that can store and retrieve asset and scan history data persistently.